1 of 20

 • Note that you can’t change or configure the criteria for the Default Rule.

-3. On the Behavior field, choose Run Function, and from the dropdown menu choose the A/B Testing solution according to the name you gave it.
+3. On the Behavior field, choose Run Function and, from the dropdown menu, choose the A/B Testing integration according to the name you gave it.

 4. Add another behavior by clicking on the + button right bellow the first one.